jacobjoaquin/protoblock/app/README.md

 In this diagram, the statement `clock = (Date.now() % 60000) / 60000` converts a minute (as milliseconds) to a normalized range of zero to one.
 Overtime, the shape generated becomes that of a rising sawtooth wave, also known as a ramp.

-Oscillators and animations tap off the resultant wavefrom of the clock generator to ensure they remain in sync with one another.
+Oscillators and animations tap off the resultant waveform of the clock generator to ensure they remain in sync with one another.

 An advantage to this approach is that there are elements that will synchronize across the entire *Invisillations* collection (assuming the internal clocks of the playback devices are set to the correct time).
 In practice, this means mint #132 may have elements that perfectly synchronize with mints #145, #237, #762, etc.